 In the Day 5 episode 4:00 p.m.-5:00 p.m.
 Audrey identifies herself to the secretary as Jane Espenson.
 Jane Espenson is a writer who had previously worked with David Fury (one of 24's producers), on several Joss Whedon shows.

-According to Kiefer Sutherland Nina Meyers was a loyal CTU agent in the script, but the character was changed into a villain by the writers after they had already filmed episodes of "good Nina".
+According to Kiefer Sutherland Nina Myers was a loyal CTU agent in the script, but the character was changed into a villain by the writers after they had already filmed episodes of "good Nina".
 She was also supposed to be dead when Jack shoots her on the side of the road, and again the decision was made after they had shot the scene.

 In Season 1, the main villains the Drazen family were comprised of a father and two sons.
-The father and the younger son (Dennis Hopper and Misha Collins) were portrayed by two American actors who spoke with Russian accents while the older son (Zeljko Ivanek) was portrayed by a Russian actor who spoke with an American accent.
+The father and the younger son (Dennis Hopper and Misha Collins) were portrayed by two American actors who spoke with Russian accents while the older son (Zeljko Ivanek) was portrayed by a Slovenian actor who spoke with an American accent.